davidmoten/odata-client/README.md

 * Microsoft Graph v1.0 client

 ## Limitations
-* Just one key (with multiple properties if desired) per entity is supported (secondary keys are ignored in terms of code generation)
+* Just one key (with multiple properties if desired) per entity is supported (secondary keys are ignored in terms of code generation).
+I've yet to come across a service that uses multiple keys but it is possible.

 ## MsGraph Client
 Use this dependency: